Wall Street worries about PayPal's real-world expansion

-SAN FRANCISCO, March 25 (Reuters) - Wall Street is having second thoughts about following PayPal from its online roots into the physical world.
+SAN FRANCISCO (Reuters) - Wall Street is having second thoughts about following PayPal from its online roots into the physical world.

 PayPal, a leader online, launched a push in 2011 to become a payment option in brick-and-mortar stores.
 The move increases PayPal’s potential market by a factor of at least 10, and has been a big driver of the shares of owner eBay Inc, which surged 68 percent in 2012.